GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-workflows/README.md

 ## Watermarker

-This Cloud Functions service receives the bucket and file information, reads the file, adds the watermark to the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) and saves the image to the output bucket.
+This Cloud Functions service receives the bucket, file and labels information, reads the file, adds the labels as watermark to the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) and saves the image to the output bucket.

 The code of the service is in [watermarker](watermarker) folder.

-Inside the top level [processing-pipelines](../processing-pipelines) folder, deploy the service:
+Inside the top level [processing-pipelines](..) folder, deploy the service:

 ```sh
 SERVICE_NAME=watermarker